stenrap/bridgetjohansen.com/docs/authentication.md

 Note: The schedule page is only rendered if the user is authenticated.

-1. The schedule page checks the `isAuthenticated` boolean state in the `userSlice` portion of the redux store, and the result is `true`.
+1. The schedule page checks the `signedIn` boolean state in the `userSlice` portion of the redux store, and the result is `true`.
 1. The schedule page fetches the schedule and group classes.
-1. The schedule page renders itself, providing CRUD buttons if the `isAdmin` boolean state in the `userSlice` portion of the redux store is `true`.
+1. The schedule page renders itself, providing CRUD buttons if the `admin` boolean state in the `userSlice` portion of the redux store is `true`.

 [1]: ../src/server/schema.js